folkertdev/reversible-debugger/tfp-submission/paper.md

 A global type can be projected onto a participant, resulting in that participant's local type.
 The local type describes interactions between a participant and the central message queue.
 Specifically, sends and receives, and offers and selects.
+We use the three buyer example from @DBLP:conf/ppdp/MezzinaP17 as a running example here.
 The projection of `globalType` onto `A` is equivalent to this pseudo-code of `derivedTypeForA`.

 ```haskell
 data MyParticipants = A | B | C | V deriving (Show, Eq, Ord)